The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/best-in-slot.md

 ---
 # Dark Knight Best In Slot

-Day 1 prog set(s) will be listed immediately when a new tier is released, but pre-BiS sets will otherwise not be maintained on this page.
+Day one prog set(s) will be listed immediately when a new tier is released, but pre-BiS sets will otherwise not be maintained on this page.
 Use the Tank Gear Manager (<https://bit.ly/TankDPSCalc520>) to make your own gearing decisions based on what gear is available to you.
 Prioritizing item level over substats is generally recommended while learning new encounters.

 > Note: Early progression gear will often provide very different skill speed values from BiS.
 If your (not-yet BiS) set is too fast for personal preference, it is usually best to simply play around it until better gear is available, instead of using lower item level gear to reach a preferred speed.
 If a set is too slow, however, it may be useful to meld skill speed to reach a preferred speed, as this allows for more consistent play without sacrificing primary stats.